number1hustler/candle-order-fe/README.md

 This is the "Quickstart React" example Monday app.
 With a candle ordering UI built on it.

-<br>You can find more info in our QuickStart guide [here](https://monday.com/developers/apps/quickstart-view/)
+<br>You can find more info in the QuickStart guide [here](https://monday.com/developers/apps/quickstart-view/)

 ## Run the project